 Once Eugene became an adult, he moved out of the house and left Robert behind, in the attic.
 The house was converted into a bed and breakfast, and the new owners became convinced that Robert would move around at night, chuckling to himself.
 The doll eventually gained so much notoriety, that he was moved into the Fort East Martello Museum.

-Robert the doll is still on display there to this day.
+Robert the doll is still on display there together with eerie paintings to this day.
 Museum curators warn visitors that it’s imperative they do not photograph Robert, nor act rude in front of the doll, as he does not like it.
 Now, the museum gets hundreds of letters each year, addressed to Robert.
 Previous visitors write sincere apologies to the doll, for acting rudely in his presence.
 What Robert does to them as punishment is not something most people are willing to learn firsthand.

 Indeed, Stranger than Fiction